timofann/retail-analytics-db/README.md

 | Offer group                   | Group_Name                  |                                   | The name of the offer group, to which the reward is accrued when the condition is met. |
 | Maximum discount depth        | Offer_Discount_Depth        | Arabic numeral (decimal), percent | The maximum possible discount for the offer                                        |

-## Part 6.
-Forming personal offers aimed at cross-selling

-Create a *part6.sql* script and add the following function to it.

 ### Write a function that determines offers aimed at cross-selling (margin growth)
 Function parameters:
 - number of groups